 You can predict your day based on your hormone cycle—and it’s easy!
 Here’s why: Three key hormones that rise and fall each month of your cycle—estrogen, testosterone and progesterone—affect your mood, energy level, romantic life, chattiness, extroversion, shopping habits, cravings and virtually every other part of your day.
 Because these hormones follow the same pattern month after month, you can predict with scientific accuracy what these effects will be every day of your cycle.

 Here a simple snapshot of what your hormones are doing all month long from your teens until peri-menopause:

 Estrogen: This hormone rises throughout Week 1 and Week 2 of your cycle.
 It then falls sharply in the first half of Week 3, then rises again for the second half of Week 3.
 Once your premenstrual Week 4 arrives, this hormone falls again all week long until it reaches its lowest level at the end of your cycle.

 How estrogen affects you: Estrogen impacts your mood, optimism, brain skills, chattiness, energy, appetite, extroversion, stress, desire to find a mate and pain threshold.

-How testosterone affects you: Testosterone impacts brain skills, impulsiveness, libido, energy, desire for adventure, competitiveness and courage.
+How testosterone affects you: Testosterone impacts certain brain skills, impulsiveness, libido, energy, desire for adventure, competitiveness, courage and facial hair growth.

 Progesterone: This hormone typically associated with pregnancy rises in Week 3 of your cycle, then falls throughout Week 4.